 Yes, definitely.
 Come and talk to us before the audition.
 If being in the same group is a priority and if your partner doesn’t mind being in the int-adv, then we will make sure you both go in that group.
 But it could also happen that, instead, we will put you in adv.
 There are a lot of factors going into the decision making, it all depends on the level of the other participants and on how many other people came in couples or groups etc.

-There are plenty of workshops and local classes for beginners and low level intermediate level dancers that do a fantastic job in teaching and inspiring them.
+There are plenty of other workshops and local classes for beginners and low-intermediate level dancers that do a fantastic job in teaching and inspiring them.
 Once you have the inspiration and the basics, you start getting lots of contradicting ideas and a feeling of frustration is not uncommon as there are not many opportunities to get answers for questions that arise.
 SwingSummit is one of those opportunities.

 Note: Because of the intense nature of the camp, there are no “escapes” from your ability.
-If you only danced for one year, and then had 6 months of break right before the event, it will show in a very dramatic way.
+For instance if you’ve only danced for one year, and then had 6 months of break right before the event, it will show in a very dramatic way.
 It’s a bad experience for you and for your fellow participants.
 If you have any hesitations about this please talk to us beforehand, or describe your experience as well as you can and let us help in guiding your decision.